VIDEO GAME FAVS

 a CLASSIC???

-look, we don't talk about N***h but we Can talk about the stellar sandbox experience. the world is quite literally your oyster to do with as you please, making it both a perfect single player and multiplayer experience. playing with friends, you can make a commune where everyone naturally goes off and does whatever silly tasks they enjoy the most. playing alone, i can tell myself i'll finally make a nice house this time and then inevitably spend all my time doing my Favorite Minecraft Activity: clearcutting forests. my friends always bully me for being a menace against nature but they just don't understand how relaxing it is :(((
+look, we don't talk about N***h but we can talk about the stellar sandbox experience. the world is quite literally your oyster to do with as you please, making it both a perfect single player and multiplayer experience. playing with friends, you can make a commune where everyone naturally goes off to do whatever silly tasks they enjoy the most. playing alone, i can tell myself i'll finally make a nice house this time and then inevitably spend all my time doing my favorite Minecraft activity: clearcutting forests. my friends always bully me for being a menace against nature but they just don't understand how relaxing it is :(((

 OFF